kwame-mintah/notes-md/brainstorm-ideas/02-customer-support-assistance-ai-project.md

 The idea is to use AI, to listen into customer phone calls and actively take notes to assist the employee handling the request.
 This could be in the form of helping the employee navigate through their in-house application to find the necessary information, which will result with helping resolve the customer request quicker.

-Rather than, "can you please hold while I pull up your file..." the information would have already been presented to the employee and allow them to continue with assisting the customer and remove the wait in between trying to find certain information.
+Rather than, "can you please hold while I pull up your file..." the information is already presented to the employee and allow them to continue with assisting the customer and remove the wait in-between trying to find and/or retrieve information.

 Ideally, the AI would be populating the correct fields that the employee can see on their screen, for example the customer might need to provide their first and last name in order to find their account.
 The solution would understand the key information that the customer has provided and pre-populate these fields.